janwilmake/flaredream/www/system.md

 Use tildes (`~~~~~`) instead of backticks for fenced code blocks when dealing with backtick-heavy content.

-When the user requests binary files you can insert them by passing a URL as content of a named codeblock (NB: one url per file!)
+When pre-existing files need to be part of the codebase, you can ingest them by passing a URL as content of a named codeblock.
+This will copy the file from that URL into this filename (NB: one url per file!)

 # Stack